vtex-apps/store-sitemap/docs/README.md

 For more information about generating a sitemap, check the following sections.

-## Before you start
+## Before you begin

-This app is available to stores using `vtex.edition-store@3.x` [Edition App](https://vtex.io/docs/concepts/edition-app/).
+This app is available to stores using `vtex.edition-store@3.x` or a later version of the [Edition App](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app).
 To check which Edition App is installed on your account, run `vtex edition get`.
-If it's a different Edition, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to VTEX Support asking for the installation of the `vtex.edition-store@3.x` Edition App.
+If it is an older Edition, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to VTEX Support asking for the installation of the `vtex.edition-store@3.x` Edition App or a newer version.

 Before generating your store's sitemap, you might want to adjust if products, navigation, app and/or custom routes will be included in it or not.
-If that's the case, check the [Advanced Configuration section](#advanced-configuration) for more information.
+If that is the case, check the [Advanced Configuration section](#advanced-configuration) for more information.

 ## Step by step

 1. Using your terminal and the [VTEX IO CLI](https://vtex.io/docs/recipes/development/vtex-io-cli-installation-and-command-reference/), log into your account.

 2. Run `vtex use {workspaceName} --production` to use a production workspace or [create a production workspace](https://vtex.io/docs/recipes/development/creating-a-production-workspace/) from scratch.

 > ⚠️ **Warning**